KevinReys/mpc-virtual-music-controller-kr/README.md

-# RK MPC 1.0
+# RKMPC1.0

-RK MPC 1.0 é um aplicativo web que simula um controlador de áudio estilo MPC (Music Production Center).
+RK MPC 1.0 is a web application that simulates an MPC (Music Production Center) style audio driver.
-Com ele, você pode reproduzir diferentes sons de percussão usando o teclado do seu computador.
+With it, you can play different percussion sounds using your computer keyboard.

-## Recursos
+## Resources
-- Reproduza sons de percussão pressionando as teclas correspondentes no teclado.
+- Play percussion sounds by pressing the corresponding keys on the keyboard.
-- Interface visualmente atraente.
+- Visually attractive interface.
-- Suporta múltiplos sons de percussão.
+- Support multiple percussion sounds.
-- Feedback visual ao pressionar as teclas.
+- Visual feedback when starting keystrokes.

-## Como usar
+## How to use
-1. Abra o RK MPC 1.0 em seu navegador da web.
+1. Open RK MPC 1.0 in your web browser.
-2. Pressione as teclas no teclado do seu computador para reproduzir os sons de percussão correspondentes.
+2. Press the keys on your computer keyboard to play the corresponding percussion sounds.
-3. Experimente diferentes combinações de teclas para criar ritmos interessantes.
+3. Try different key combinations to create interesting rhythms.
-4. Divirta-se explorando e criando música!
+4. Have fun exploring and creating music!

-## Tecnologias utilizadas
+## Technologies used
-- HTML
+-HTML
-- CSS
+-CSS
-- JavaScript
+-JavaScript

-## Contribuição
+## Contribution
-Contribuições são sempre bem-vindas!
-Sinta-se à vontade para abrir uma issue ou enviar um pull request.
+Contributions are always welcome!
+Feel free to open an issue or submit a pull request.
-Se você gostaria de contribuir com melhorias para este conversor de temperatura, você pode seguir estas etapas:
+If you want to contribute improvements to this temperature converter, you can follow these steps:

-1. Faça um fork deste repositório.
+1. Fork this repository.
-2. Crie uma branch para suas alterações (`git checkout -b minha-contribuicao`).
+2. Create a branch for your changes (`git checkout -b minha-contribuicao`).
-3. Faça commit de suas alterações (`git commit -am 'Adicionando funcionalidade X'`).
+3. Commit your changes (`git commit -am 'Adding feature X'`).
-4. Faça push para a branch (`git push origin minha-contribuicao`).
+4. Push to a branch (`git push origin my-contribution`).
-5. Abra uma solicitação de pull request.
+5. Open a pull request.

-## Autor
+## Author
-Este projeto foi desenvolvido por Kevin Reys.
+This project was developed by Kevin Reys.